 The Starwood Preferred Guest is a contender for best hotel rewards card.
 Solid rewards rates around 1.4% on general spending and 2.8% on SPG and Marriott Rewards hotel bookings, plus a generous welcome bonus worth over £100 and the chance to earn a free night stay every year can create a significant amount of value.
 However, there are two reasons that the free night is not as attractive as it could be.
 First, the level of spend required in order to earn the free night is quite high at £25,000.
 Second, the free night voucher can only be redeemed at hotels in categories 1 through 4.
 You cannot redeem your voucher in the more luxury hotels in categories 5 or 6.

-Quick Takeaway: With a slightly higher rewards rate on general spending and a lower annual fee, the SPG card can create more value on your spending.
-However, we find the free night voucher on the IHG card more attractive - it takes less spend to earn it and it can be redeemed at any category of IHG property, enabling you to get a bit more luxury in your life.
-Choosing between the two cards will depend on what you find more important, and your anticipated level of spend.
+Quick Takeaway: With a slightly higher rewards rate on general spending and a lower annual fee, the SPG card can create more value on your general spending.
+However, the free night voucher on the IHG card is more attractive because it requires less spend to earn and can be redeemed at any category of IHG property

 IHG Rewards Club Premium vs Platinum Cashback by American Express